ILAS Prizes and Special Lectures

 There are many areas of pure and applied mathematics which have close connections to linear algebra.
 These may heavily use results from linear algebra.
 In turn, problems raised by such fields have led to important new developments in linear algebra.
 Examples of such fields are: probability and the theory of Markov chains, statistics, the theory of mixed volumes, approximation theory, operator theory or operator algebras, the theory of algebras, systems and control, and so forth.

 The LAA lecturer will present some part of an area of close connection to linear algebra in a talk that focuses on the impact of linear algebra on that area.
-Or he/she might present an area of linear algebra where problems and their solutions were motivated by an area of close connection.
+Or they might present an area of linear algebra where problems and their solutions were motivated by an area of close connection.

 The lecture is to be given once every two or three years at an ILAS meeting designated by the ILAS executive committee.